altibbi-com/altibbi-react-native/README.md

 const response = await cancelConsultation(consultation_id)
 ```

+## Support

+If you need support you can contact: [mobile@altibbi.com](mobile@altibbi.com).
+Please
+ensure that you are referencing the latest version of our SDK to access all available features and improvements.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.